silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 An example:
 ![to_cel](http://farm8.staticflickr.com/7449/12092567446_c5998ab5d0_b.jpg)

-(5) Here is a program that will convert degrees or celsius as above, depending on the users' choice:
+<b>(5) Here is a program that will convert degrees or celsius as above, depending on the users' choice:</b>
 ```

 convert_temp = int(raw_input(" Give a temperature input?"))